sarthaksadh01/devjam/README.md

 9. **Alert while adding event**
 _When adding an event if admin forgets to add video/delverable/test an alert is shown_

-**Note To add time to the event switch to day view in the calendar**
+**Note To add time to the event, switch to day view in the calendar**
 ---